geminimvp/employee_handbook/guides/engineering/theme_development/theme_best_practices.markdown

 	- File structure
 		- `style.scss` should contain global styles.
 Consider building a CSS "brand Bible."
 		- Each partial and page should have it's own SCSS file.
-		- variables_override.scss contains styles overriding Bootstrap styles.
+		- variables.scss contains variables used or will be used in more than one SCSS file.

 ## Javascript